stuartmees/project-04-hiddengem/README.md

 ### Challenges and wins
-_Describe the biggest challenges.
-  How did you overcome them?
-  Did you decide to pivot because of time constraints?
-  What did you learn from these problems?_

-_Describe the wins.
-  What are you most proud of?
-  What did this project help you to understand the most?_

-There are two parts which I really enjoyed coding and saw it as great wins for me.
+There are two parts which I really enjoyed coding and saw it as great wins for me: searching and obtaining location details.

-The first being the SearchBar which combined with the CategorFIlterBar.
+#### Searching

 The SearchBar component took the users searchTerm, added it to a query string on the end of the Index component's URL and pushed the the app to that URL:

 ```
 this.props.history.push('/entries?search='+this.state.searchTerm)